The Flower Princess: Films/CD/DVD

-A film starring some of the Cantonese opera original cast was released in 1959, while the album of full 4-hour stage version was released in 1960.
-In 1976, the film titled Prince Chang Ping was directed by John Woo, starring the Chor Fung Ming (Young Phoenix) Cantonese Opera Troupe along Leung Sing Bor and Lang Chi Bak.
+A film adaptation directed by Wong Tin-lam and starring some of the Cantonese opera original cast was released in 1959.
+The album of the full 4-hour stage version was released in 1960.
+In 1976, the 1959 film was remade by director John Woo as Princess Chang Ping starring the Chor Fung Ming (Young Phoenix) Cantonese Opera Troupe along Leung Sing Bor and Lang Chi Bak.
 A live recording of the stage performance by Chor Fung Ming (Young Phoenix) Cantonese Opera Troupe in December 2007 to celebrate the 50th anniversary of debut is available in DVD/CD.

 TV

-TV stations, in Hong Kong as well as Taiwan, have a few productions, sometimes renamed, relating to the 1957 version.
+TV stations, in Hong Kong as well as Taiwan, have a few productions relating to the 1957 version, some of which are renamed.
 In 1981, ATV Home adapted the play into a television drama titled Princess Cheung Ping (Chinese: 武侠帝女花), in a wuxia setting, starring Damian Lau, Michelle Yim and David Chiang.
 In 2003, TVB produced Perish in the Name of Love, a television series loosely based on the original play.
 Steven Ma and Charmaine Sheh starred in the leading roles.